Date of Adoption: 04/15/2017

 Example- Code Green Danielle Classroom

-Behavior DIR® Expert Clinicians or DIR Crisis Support staff member is called when the student continues to have Code Blues, a Code Green is initiated and the Individual Regulatory Support Plan and Safety Plan are not supporting the student to reach a calm and regulated state.
-The Principal and the Code Blue Responder Supervisor/Mandt Trainer are contacted for any student or staff injury or property damage.
+Behavior DIR® Crisis Support staff member is called when the student continues to have Code Blues, a Code Green is initiated and the Individual Regulatory Support Plan and Safety Plan are not supporting the student to reach a calm and regulated state.
+The Principal Behavior DIR® Crisis Support, Regulatory/Crisis Responder Supervisor or Regulatory/Crisis Responder Supervisor/ Safety-Care® are contacted for any student or staff injury or property damage.
 Reasonable attempts are made for Parents to be contacted on the same day of the incident.
 The parents receive the ISBE Physical Restraint and Time Out Form within 1 business day of any incident involving physical restraint.
 Soaring Eagle Academy’s Dysregulation Form is sent to the school district and parents within 48 hours.

-Soaring Eagle Academy has adopted a relationship-based non-violent means of restrictive intervention called the Mandt System®.
-The Mandt System© is based on the philosophy that all people have the right to be treated with dignity and respect.
-Mandt believes that relationships should be based on principles in which people are allowed to participate in decisions about their lives.
-Mandt recognizes and considers people’s behavior, even negative behavior, as a form of communication.
-The foundation for the entire program is to build healthy relationships between staff and students we serve to ensure that people feel safe, their needs are met, and goals are achieved.
+Soaring Eagle Academy has adopted a relationship-based non-violent means of restrictive intervention called the Safety-Care®.
+Soaring Eagle Academy’s Developmental Language and Developmental Individual Differences, Relationship-Based thinking recognizes and considers people’s behavior, even negative behavior, as a form of communication.
+The foundation for the entire program is to build healthy relationships between staff and students, prevent crisis situations from escalating by creating a calm and predictable environment, addressing underlying needs and using de-escalation techniques to ensure that people feel safe, their needs are met, and goals are achieved.

 The following intervention hierarchy is implemented when a student is a danger to themselves or others.